sandboxie-plus/sandboxie-docs/docs/Content/StartCommandLine.md

 - Start.exe waits for the child process to exit and reads its exit code with `GetExitCodeProcess`.
 - If the child exits with `EXIT_SUCCESS` (zero), Start.exe finishes and returns that zero exit code.
 - If the child exits with a non-zero code, and `/keep_alive` is still in effect, Start.exe will attempt to restart the program and supervise it again.
 The loop retries a limited number of times:

     - The implementation increments a retry counter and will retry while the counter is less than 5 (i.e., up to 5 retries).
     - Very short runs (the code treats runs shorter than ~5 seconds as initialization failures) contribute to the retry count; longer runs reset the failure counter.

 - If the program cannot be started at all, Start disables keep-alive for that invocation (no retries).

+In short:

-In short: use `/keep_alive` when you want Start.exe to remain the supervising parent and to automatically restart the launched program on non-graceful exits (with a small retry/backoff policy).
+- Use `/keep_alive` when you want Start.exe to remain the supervising parent and to automatically restart the launched program on non-graceful exits (with a small retry/backoff policy).
 This differs from `/wait`: `/wait` causes Start.exe to wait and then exit when the child exits; `/keep_alive` keeps Start.exe supervising and will restart the child when it crashes or exits non-zero, up to the retry limit.

 Final result:

 - On a successful (0) exit the final returned exit code is 0.
 - If retries are exhausted and the program keeps exiting with non-zero codes, Start.exe will stop retrying and return the last non-zero exit code.